How can we help you?

 Contact our office today to schedule an appointment with Dr. Kevin Burgdorf!
 If you have any questions about services and procedures, feel free to call our office at (314) 291-0590.

-Crowns are used to support and protect teeth that are damaged by trauma or decay or structurally weakened because of infection or extensive fillings (which is sometimes the case following root canal therapy).
+Dental crowns are used to support and protect teeth that are damaged by trauma or decay or structurally weakened because of infection or extensive fillings (which is sometimes the case following root canal therapy).
 The goal of placing a crown on your damaged tooth is to restore it to full function so that you can chew, speak, and smile with comfort and confidence.

 We don’t believe that any dental treatment should hurt.
 End of story.